Consistent End-to-End Estimation for Counterfactual Fairness

 \subsection{Step 2: Counterfactual fair prediction through counterfactual mediator regularization}

-In Step~2, we use the output of the GAN to train a prediction model under counterfactual fairness in a supervised way.
+In Step~2, we use the output of several GANs to train a prediction model under counterfactual fairness in a supervised way.
 For this, we introduce our \emph{counterfactual mediator regularization} that enforces counterfactual fairness w.r.t the sensitive attribute.
 Let $h$ denote our prediction model (e.g., a neural network).
-We define our \emph{counterfactual mediator regularization} $\mathcal{R}_\mathrm{{cm}}(h)$ as
+We define our \emph{counterfactual mediator regularization} $\mathcal{R}_\mathrm{{cm}}(h, G)$ as

+where $\hat{M}_{A'} = G(X, A, M)_{A'}$.
 Our counterfactual mediator regularization has three important characteristics: (1)~It is non-trivial.
 Different from traditional regularization, our $\mathcal{R}_\mathrm{{cm}}$ is not based on the representation of the prediction model $h$ but it \emph{involves a GAN-generated counterfactual $\hat M_{A'}$ that is otherwise not observable}.
 (2)~Our $\mathcal{R}_\mathrm{{cm}}$ is not used to constrain the learned representation (e.g., to avoid overfitting) but it is used to change the actual learning objective to achieve the property of counterfactual fairness.
-(3)~Our $\mathcal{R}_\mathrm{{cm}}$ fulfills theoretical properties (see Sec.~\ref{sec:theory}).
+(3)~Our $\mathcal{R}_\mathrm{{cm}}$ fulfills theoretical properties.
 Specifically, we show later that, under some conditions, our regularization actually optimizes against counterfactual fairness and thus should learn our task as desired.

 The overall loss $\mathcal{L}(h)$ is as follows.
 We fit the prediction model $h$ using a cross-entropy loss $\mathcal{L}_{\mathrm{ce}}(h)$.
-We further integrate the above counterfactual mediator regularization $\mathcal{R}_\mathrm{{cm}}(h)$ into our overall loss $\mathcal{L}(h)$.
+We further integrate the above counterfactual mediator regularization $\mathcal{R}_\mathrm{{cm}}(h, G)$ into our overall loss $\mathcal{L}(h)$.
 For this, we introduce a weight $\lambda \geq 0$ to balance the trade-off between prediction performance and the level of counterfactual fairness.
 Formally, we have